Yeye7812-sbu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe contains a script that sets the mode of the file hello to this -rwxr-x-wx.

 File 10-mirror_permissions contains a script that sets the mode of the file hello the same as olleh’s mode which is 664

+File 11-directories_permissions contains a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users